Julia Blue Directed

-BIO: Roxy Toporowych is a graduate of NYU’s Tisch School of the Arts and has worked in set decoration for 15 years.
-Credits include: Captain America: Winter Soldier, The Other Guys, A Most Violent Year, SNL and Marvel TV’s The Punisher.
+Roxy Toporowych is a graduate of NYUís Tisch School of the Arts and has worked in set decoration for 15 years.
+Credits include: Captain America: Winter Soldier, The Other Guys, A Most Violent Year, SNL and Marvel TVís The Punisher.
 She also works as a documentary field producer, most recently on the features Batman & Bill and Believer.
-Previously, Toporowych directed a dance documentary, Folk!
+Previously, Roxy directed a dance documentary Folk!

 In 2014, she was awarded a Fulbright Scholarship to Ukraine, where she researched and wrote Julia Blue, her narrative directing debut.
-She is a 2016 IFP Narrative Lab Directing Fellow and the recipient of the 2016 Calvin Klein "Live the Dream" grant for emerging female directors.
+She is an IFP Narrative Lab Directing Fellow 2016 and the recipient of the Calvin Klein 'Live the Dream' grant for emerging female directors 2016.